QuickBooks Blog

 Small business owners need to understand the basics of accounting to make informed business decisions, manage cash flow, and ensure the long-term sucess of their business

-General Ledger is a principal book that records all the accounts of your company.
-It is one of the important books of accounts for your business.
-Furthermore, all the accounting entries are transferred from the Journal to the Ledger.
+A general ledger is a principal book that records all the accounts of your company and is one of the important books of accounts for your business, as all the accounting entries are transferred from the journal to the ledger.

-This means you first need to record a business transaction in your Journal.
-Remember, you need to record each of them in Journal in the order in which they occur.
-Once you record the transaction in the Journal, you are then required to classify and transfer it into a specific General Ledger account.
+This means you first need to record a business transaction in your journal, and remember to record them in the order in which they occur.
+Once you record the transaction in the journal, you're then required to classify and transfer it into a specific general ledger account.

-Thus, General Ledger contains individual accounts in which similar transactions are recorded.
-These transactions relate to an asset, a liability, an individual, or an expense.
-Let’s take an example to understand how you can transfer the journal entries to General Ledger.
+Therefore, a general ledger contains individual accounts in which similar transactions are recorded, whether relating to an asset, a liability, an individual, or an expense.

 Example

-Say you own a publishing house Martin & Co. and purchased 20 kg paper on cash at $20 per kg on December 1, 2020.
+Say you own a publishing house, Martin & Co., and purchased 20kg of paper on cash at $20 per kg on December 1, 2020.
 Therefore, the following is the journal and ledger that you need to record into books for such a transaction.

 DateParticularsL.F.Debit Amt (USD)Credit Amt (USD)